itseez3d/metaperson/docs/business-integration/js_api.md

 * `defaultPipeline` - specifies the default avatar pipeline to be generated (`male` or `female`) if the pipeline selection is disabled in the UI.
 * `computationParametersPanelVisible` - specifies if a right panel with computation parameters (pipeline and age selection) is visible.
 * `enableLipsync` - enables LipSync.
 Default value: `false`.
+* `isGifButtonVisible` - specifies if the button to generate GIF is visible.
+Default value: `false`.
+* `isPngButtonVisible` - specifies if the button to generate PNG images is visible.
+Default value: `false`.

 #### MetaPerson Creator Mobile